ROCm/rocm-examples/HIP-Basic/device_query/README.md

-# Cookbook Device Query Example
+# HIP-Basic Device Query Example

 ## Description
 This example shows how the target platform and compiler can be identified, as well as how properties from the device may be queried.